-Wait until the scope has been cleared and then pin it and enter it.
+Waits until the scope has been cleared, then pins it and enters it.

-logic-is the logic to execute upon entry
+logic-The logic to execute upon entry.

-InterruptedException-When this schedulable is interrupted by javax.realtime.

-Schedulable.interrupt() or javax.realtime.AsynchronouslyInterruptedException. fire() while waiting for the reference count to go to zero.
+InterruptedException-when this schedulable is interrupted by javax.realtime.Schedulable.interrupt() or javax.realtime.
+AsynchronouslyInterruptedException.fire() while waiting for the reference count to go to zero.